storyprotocol/hook-dev-template/README.md

-# Hook Template: `LockLicenseHook.sol`
+# New Hook Template: `LicenseCallerWhitelistHook.sol`

-This is a template repository meant to show developers how to write and test their own license hooks on [Story](https://docs.story.foundation).
-This template uses `LockLicenseHook.sol` as an example, which is the most basic form of a license hook that lets you stop/lock license minting.
+This is a forked template repository that contains source code and tests for `LicenseCallerWhitelistHook.sol`.
+This allows you to gate who can mint your license by their address.

 ## Quick Start